 Guide To Raising Chickens- When Chicks Arrive

-Assist to the chicks’ needs.
+Assist with the chicks’ needs.
 You must teach them how to drink water by dipping their beaks into the water, providing plenty of water at a constant pace for the chicks.
 Clean the area thoroughly where chicks are living.
 Remember, if food gets wet, it grows mold and won’t be suitable for chicks to consume.
-Make sure to wash out the waterer before refilling it- this is very important because many parasites and diseases can spread quickly through contaminated water.
+Make sure to wash out the water before refilling it- this is very important because many parasites and diseases can spread quickly through contaminated water.

 After 8 weeks, the chicks should be grown enough to move out to the great outdoors.

 With these simple steps, they will thrive in the flock and be healthy producers for your farm.

 Preparing To Raise Chickens

 The very first thing in raising chickens is buying or building a wooden chicken coop.
 The coop must have a feeder and water containers, as well as a nest box for every three chickens.
 The Chicken coop must be large enough for you to be able to gather the eggs and comfortably shovel manure.

 Chickens need water and food daily.
 Chicken food is usually around $20 for a 50-pound bag.
 How long the food lasts depends on how many chickens you own.

 Hens will lay eggs through spring and summer and into the fall, as they have 12 to 14 hours of daylight.
 You should expect to collect eggs daily and sometimes even twice a day, all depending on how many hens you have.

 You might want to consider keeping multiple chickens because they are sociable birds.
 Each chicken must have at least 2 square feet of coop floor because they need space, or they will get aggressive.
 The more space your chickens have, the happier and healthier they will be; overcrowding the chicken coop contributes to feather picking and even disease.